Treatment of Crohn's disease

 4.4 JAK Inhibitors (Oral)Xeljanz, Rinvoq

-Action: Blocks the intracellular JAK signaling pathway, directly inhibiting the action of various inflammatory cytokines inside cells.
+Action: Blocks the intracellular JAK signaling pathway to directly inhibit the action of various inflammatory cytokines inside cells.

-Features: Convenient to use as an oral drug and provides rapid results, but is absorbed systemically, suppressing signaling in immune cells not only in the gut but throughout the entire body.
+Features: Convenient to use as an oral medication and effective quickly, but it is absorbed systemically and suppresses signaling not only in the gut but also in systemic immune cells.

-Side Effects: Upper respiratory infections, headache, acne, gastrointestinal symptoms.
-Serious side effects include shingles, thrombosis, pulmonary embolism, cardiovascular risks, and cancer incidence.
+Side Effects: Upper respiratory infection, headache, acne, gastrointestinal symptoms.
+Serious side effects include shingles, thrombosis, pulmonary embolism, cardiovascular disease, and cancer risk.

 Last Resort